-Just beware, the convenience and simplicity come with a high price tag, and several people have complained about the customer service in past years - including some claiming to miss the tax filing deadline without any notice.
+Just beware, the convenience and simplicity come with a high price tag, and several people have complained about the customer service.

-Is it worth it to hire Visor to prep you taxes in 2020?
+Is it worth it to hire Visor to prep your taxes in 2021?
 Here’s what you need to know about the service.
 See how Visor compares to the best tax prep services here.

 - Online app that connects you with tax preparers to get your taxes done